-Our online training platform, ABMUniversity, provides our staff and management employees with access to a wide range of training courses, videos, reference material, and other tools.
-Outside of ABMUniversity, our frontline employees receive on-the-job training to enable them to execute their functions at the highest level for our clients.
+Our online training platform, ABMUniversity, provides our staff and management with access to a wide range of training courses, videos, reference material, and other tools.
+Our frontline employees also receive on-the-job training to enable them to execute their functions for our clients.

-In 2021, we successfully piloted a frontline leadership training program, which then launched enterprise-wide in 2022.
-Through this program, we are aiming to develop the management and coaching skills of frontline supervisors to improve the employee experience, create an environment for career growth, and increase retention.
+In 2023, we expanded our successful frontline leadership training program, which first launched enterprise-wide in 2022.
+The goal of this program is to develop the management and coaching skills of frontline supervisors to improve the employee experience, create an environment for career growth, and improve employee retention rates across the organization.